maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 Proceed to the next step [2.1 Basic Run](#21-basic-run).

 ### 1.4.
 Run with custom templates (TrueMultimer)
 Instead of using the default search through the PDB database for structural templates, you can provide a custom database.
 AlphaPulldown supports a feature called "True Multimer," which allows AlphaFold to use multi-chain structural templates during the prediction process.
 This can be beneficial for protein complexes where the arrangement of the chains may vary.
-True Multimer mode will arrange different complex subunits as in the template.

 #### Input

 1. **Prepare a FASTA File:** Create a FASTA file containing all protein sequences that will be used for predictions as outlined in [1.1 Basic run](#11-basic-run).
-   ${\color{red} remove\ all\ special\ symbols \from \fasta}$
 3. **Create a Template Directory:** Designate a folder (e.g., "templates") to store your custom template files in PDB or CIF format.
 4. **Create a description file:** This `description.csv` file links protein sequences to templates: